jlindsayDev/jlindsayDev/PORTFOLIO.md

 # Portfolio

-TODO: expand each of these with descriptions, screenshots, and demo videos
+TODO: expand each of these with descriptions, screenshots, demo videos, timeline

 ## Percy